 - Clear anything highly combustible outside your home, especially within 5’ of the structure

-- Prepare for possible Public Safety Power Shutoffs (PSPS)
+- Prepare for possible Public Safety Power Shutoffs (PSPS) and understand Enhanced Powerline Safety Settings (EPSS)

 Red Flag Warnings and 5 Minute Evacuation Plans PSAs

 “Evacuation orders mean that you have to leave right away.
 During a Red Flag Warning you should be ready to leave your house in five minutes.
-When you have to evacuate, five minutes can make all the difference.” ~ California FIRE Foundation
+When you have to evacuate, five minutes can make all the difference.” ~ California Fire Foundation

 What is Red Flag Warning vs Fire Weather Watch?